How to Add Captions and Subtitles to QuickTime Player Videos and Movies in 2022

 - Select “View > Subtitles,” and then select your language of choice.

-- In Playback control, click the subtitles button, which looks like this:
+- In Playback control, click the Subtitles button.

-- If you have a newer Mac with a touch bar, then press and hold the subtitles button.
+- If you have a newer Mac with a touch bar, simply press and hold the Subtitles button.

-How to Open a Sidecar Caption File in QuickTime (iPad Screen Extension option)
+QuickTime Captions: How to Open a Sidecar Caption File

 To use this option, the following requirements must be met: